-First Prize A Challenge Trophy presented in 1970 by Lt Col DAG Horton-Smith MBE TD (captain of the winning Great Britain team in 1970, a member of Council 1949-1970 and a Vice-President of the NRA 1971-1981) and £20.00.
-Subsequent Prizes Special Prize List B. The Ben Caves Memorial Trophy given by his parents to the CCRS will be awarded by them to the cadet, who must be eligible in the current year to shoot either in the Ashburton or in the Inter Service Cadet Rifle Meeting from a school or Unit subscribing to the CCRS and affiliated to the NRA, making the highest score.
-Overseas cadets are not eligible. ach Swaanstaka Drizas of f 4 00 (Dara 884)
+First Prize A Challenge Trophy presented in 1970 by Lt Col

+DAG Horton-Smith MBE TD (captain of the winning Great Britain team in 1970, a member of Council 1949-1970 and a Vice-President of the parents to the CCRS will be awarded by them to the cadet, who must be eligible in the current year to shoot either in the Ashburton or in the Inter Service Cadet Rifle Meeting from a school or Unit subscribing to the CCRS and affiliated to the NRA, making the highest score.
+Overseas cadets are not eligible.